thegregyang/LossUpAccUp/README.md

-# When Loss Decreases, Accuracy Increases...?
+# When Loss Decreases, Accuracy Increases...Right?
 ...at least that seems to be the conventional wisdom.
 They can sometimes go out of (anti-)sync, like the ResNet example below (noted by [Guo et al.](https://arxiv.org/abs/1706.04599)), but here we also illustrate an extreme case where loss and accuracy become almost perfectly *correlated*, like the LeNet example below.
 This in particular means that, if one were to determine "overfitting" based on validation loss, one could be *way* wrong, if accuracy is the goal.